Spring Onion: Uses, Benefits, Side Effects By Dr. Smita Barode

 Also Read: Red Chilli: Uses, Benefits, Side Effects By Dr. Smita Barode

-Spring onions are used all over the world for flavouring various dishes.
-You can use it to flavour:
+Spring onions are used all over the world for flavoring various dishes.
+You can use it to flavor:

 You must consult a qualified doctor before taking spring onions in large quantities.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.